perdacherMartin/AppliedBioinformatics/documentation/day1.md

 	a.
 Extract them from the contig file and store them in a separate file for further analysis.
 Name this file *octopus_vulgaris.contig.max2k.fa*.

+		We use the following phyton script to sort the contigs by length.
+At next we took only the first 1000 entries.

 		#!/usr/bin/python

 		import sys